Farmhouse in Kirkjubøur

 The days are short in winter.
 On the shortest day of the year on 21 December, the sun is up at 09:50 and sets again at 14:59, which giving you just more than 5 hours of daylight.
 Then days start getting brighter again.

 One of the big difference between summer and winter in the Faroe Islands is the availability and prices for accommodation and car rentals.
 Hotel rooms and rental cars are readily available and many of the hotels in Torshavn will offer discounted rates during the low winter season.
 The same goes for car rentals.
-Beware, if you plan on fine dining, Faroe Islands’ only Michelin starred restaurant, Koks, closes down for winter.
-Restaurant KOKS is closed in the Faroe Islands throughout 2024.
+Beware, the Faroe Islands food culture is high on demand even in winter so make sure to reserve tables at restaurants in due time.

 Man photographing evening in Faroe Islands